molgenis/molgenis-emx2/README.md

     - aim to minimize the number of calls

 ## Todo or consider later (memo to self)
+*  composite ref is not yet reloadable (huge challenging bug, not sure whether we should support that)
+*  check for maximum limit of identifiers, i.e. 63 characters
 *  when deleting record that doesn't exist there should be error
 *  when updating record(key) that doesn't exist there should be an error
 *  removed molgenisid.
 It sucks (to my surprise)